Taylor Williamson

-Taylor Williamson is an American stand-up comic and actor.
+Taylor Williamson is an American stand-up comic.
 He is known for finishing as the runner-up on the eighth season of America's Got Talent and as a semi-finalist on Last Comic Standing.

 Career

 Williamson started his stand-up career at the age of 17 while a student at Torrey Pines High School in San Diego.
 Because he was under the age of 21 when he started performing, he would be told to wait outside the comedy club upon completing his set, preventing him from watching other comics.
 Earlier in his career, he also performed at venues such as coffee houses, pizza parlors, and cafeterias.

 Williamson's performance trademarks include a dry, awkward stage persona and self-deprecating humor.
 He has listed comics such as Zach Galifianakis, Greg Giraldo, and Jim Gaffigan as some of his early influences.
 His notable appearances have included the Just for Laughs comedy festival, Live at Gotham, Total Request Live, and The Late Late Show with Craig Ferguson, where he was the youngest comic to ever appear on the show.